fechan/fechan.github.io/adiugoskr/nouns.md

   Du sa njáu iudvén <br/>
   du sa njáu iu=dvén <br/>
   cup *NEG* cat *PST*=push\*AN* <br/>
   !
-'Something that is not a cat pushed the cup.'
+'Something that is not a cat was pushing the cup.'
 </div>